morganbenavidez/Principles_of_Software_Engineering/README.md

 Course work from this class.

-The HappyCitizens Repository is also part of this course.
+The HappyCitizens Repository is also part of this course work.